As a recruitment entrepreneur, you have to constantly be on the lookout for newer ways to find both candidates and clients.

 2. Keep a Stock of Your Candidate Pipeline

 Your candidate pipeline should always be full.
 Unfortunately, recruiters often overlook their candidate pipeline while working with clients that are generating massive cash flow.
+Furthermore, in such scenarios, having a comprehensive cash flow statement in place is imperative.
+This statement will meticulously reconcile the numbers in your bank account with your actual income and expenses.
 You need to remember that without a proper candidate pipeline, you’ll have no revenue.

 Set up a plan and ensure you have prospective candidates at each stage of your sales process.
 It’s best to have both an active and passive candidate pipeline as you never know what might come in handy for your client.